ddavignon/pi-connectivity/README.md

 # Raspberry Pi connectivity using node-ssdp

+### Project Description

+This project utilizes the SSDP protocol to send an unkown host address back to an express server running locally on a laptop with a SSDP server as well.
+By utilizing the SSDP connectivity, once a device is found it will send the host information to the express server, in which the express server will respond with a config.json file to configure the pi.

+##### Todo

+* Client.js needs to configure wifi, just prints response to console as of now

+* User interface to run application, currently all CLI

+* Add camera functionality on pi

 ### Raspberry Pi Configuration

 The Pi is configured to auto connect to a laptop hotspot with given ssid and password